juntao/arenztopia/content/Living.md

 weight: 7
 ---

-[Note, this section is still a work in progress.
-Read on to see what progress has been made, or check back for updates.]

 Arenztopia is a vibrant country, with a plentiful economy and lots of people.
 In this section of the website you will learn everything you need to know about living in Arenztopia.

 ## Housing